lets-blade/blade/README.md

 ## Render Template

-By default all template files are in the templates directory, most of the time you do not need to change it.
+By default all template files are in the templates directory, most of the cases you do not need to change it.

 ### Default Template